cite-architecture/CiteEXchange.jl/docs/src/data.md

 ```

 ```@example data
-blocks(str, "citerelationset")
+data(str, "citerelationset")
 ```

 ## Select data lines from a list of `Block`s

-You can also directly supply a list of blocks instead of a CEX source.
+Instead of a CEX source, you can also directly supply a list of blocks (without a "reader" type).

 ```@example data
 blockgroup = blocks(str)